elidholm/dotfiles/README.md

 ### Examples

 Below includes minimal and advanced configuration examples.
-If you would like to see a more real world example take a look at [blackglasses public configuration](https://github.com/TechDufus/dotfiles-erikreinert) repository.

 #### Minimal

-Below is a minimal example of `values.yaml` file:
+Below is a minimal example of `all.yml` file:

 ```yaml
 ---